-The Member or Member's representative, which may include the Member's Provider, with proof of the Member's written authorization for the representative to be involved and/or act on the Member's behalf, may file a request with the BH-MCO for an external review of a Grievance decision by a certified review entity (CRE) appointed by PID's Bureau of Managed Care (BMC).
+The Member or Member's representative, which may include the Member's Provider, with proof of the Member's written authorization for the representative to be involved and/or act on the Member's behalf, may file a request with the BH-MCO for an external review of a Grievance decision by an independent review organization (IRO) appointed by PID.
 The request must be filed in writing or orally within 15 Days from the date the Member receives the written notice of the BH-MCO's Grievance decision.